sagemath/trac_to_gh/Issue 1468.md

 # Issue 1468: notebook -- create a global option so that word wrap is on or off by default always

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1468

 Original creator: was